 It’s a challenge for organizations from both a technology infrastructure and day-to-day operations perspective, and many managers like yourself are most likely facing a crash course in managing remote workers.

-Yet, effective management is essential now more than ever, and will require more than just the right technologies – managing a team remotely will require the right type of leadership too.
-Because there is work to be done, and hiring is happening.
+Effective management is essential now more than ever, and will require more than just the right technologies – managing a team remotely will require the right type of leadership too.

-Here’s how great managers are successfully managing remote workers during the COVID-19 outbreak.
+Here’s how great managers are successfully managing remote workers:

 Get set up with the right remote tools